Delicious Italian Restaurants in Sonoma County

-Sonoma County enjoys a rich Italian heritage, with immigrants moving into the region in the 1800s to dotimber and railroad work.
+Sonoma County enjoys a rich Italian heritage, which began when immigrants moved into the region in the 1800s to do timber and railroad work.
 As they settled, they also built wineries and restaurants, and shared their excellent Italian food with the world.

 Here is a selection of popular eateries where the Italian tradition continues.
 For other options, find more Sonoma County restaurants here.

 Ca'Bianca Italian Restaurant, Santa Rosa